Neues Museum

 3 Star Rating Great selection of art but the lack of explanation is shocking.
 You barely get any explanation, there isn’t much opportunities to emerge yourself into the different eras presented.
 The pieces are a bit crammed together and the fact that the light reflects on the displays’ windows makes it difficult to see the art displayed.
 Also good luck to read explanations, they selected the smallest font available.

-Theodora A - a month ago
+Theodora A - 2 months ago

 Show More